ryanrussellafk/ASIAProjectSemestral/README.md

    ```bash
    npm install
    ```

-3. Configure the database:
+3. Start the backend server:
-   - Create a MySQL database named `dental_system`
-   - Update the database connection settings in `config/database.js`
-   - Run the seed script to populate sample data:
    ```bash
-     npm run seed
-     ```
-4. Start the backend server:
-   ```bash
    npm start
    ```
-5. Open the frontend in your browser:
+4. Open the frontend in your browser:
    - Navigate to `http://localhost:3000`

 ## Dependencies